Urban Park Rangers

 - Groups can be as large as 30 students.

-- If a group arrives more than 15 minutes late without prior notification, the program may be cancelled.
+- If a group arrives more than 15 minutes late without prior notification, the program may be canceled.
 Please call ahead if there is a problem.
+Rescheduling is subject to availability.

-- If you need to cancel or reschedule a program, please call 311 (or 212–NEW–YORK outside NYC) as soon as possible and ask for the Urban Park Rangers.
+- If you need to cancel or reschedule a program, please call 212-360-2774 as soon as possible and ask for the Urban Park Rangers.

 TreesNYC: Something Big is Taking Root